apache/jackrabbit-filevault/vault-doc/src/site/markdown/vaultfs.md

 Aggregate Manager
 -----------------
 The aggregate manager is configured with a set of aggregators and serializers.
+Its configuration can be overridden in [`META-INF/vault/config.xml` of content packages](config.html).
 Once the manager is mounted on a jcr repository it exposes a tree of aggregates.
 They are collected using an aggregator that matches the respective repository node.
 For example the _nt:file aggregator_ produces an artifacts node that allows no further child nodes and provides (usually) one primary artifact (which represents the content of the file).

 ### Artifacts
-an artifact is one aspect or part of a content aggregation. the following artifact types exist:
+An artifact is one aspect or part of a content aggregation.
+The following artifact types exist:

-Directory Artifacts
-: represent the folder aspect of an aggregate.
+- **Directory Artifacts**: represent the folder aspect of an aggregate.
 For example a pure `nt:folder` would produce an aggregate with just one sole directory artifact.

-File Artifacts
-: represent file aggregates. since the `nt:file` handling is very special there is an special type for it.
+- **File Artifacts**: represent file aggregates. since the `nt:file` handling is very special there is an special type for it.

-Primary Artifacts
-: represent the main aggregate.
+- **Primary Artifacts**: represent the main aggregate.
 This usually contains all nodes and properties that belong to the aggregate that cannot be expressed by another type.

-Binary Artifacts
-: represent binary content that is not included in the primary or file artifacts.
+- **Binary Artifacts**: represent binary content that is not included in the primary or file artifacts.
 This is for example suitable for binary properties that were not included in a xml deserialization.
 This allows keeping the deserializations leaner and more efficient.

 Content Aggregation
 -------------------